Reviews: Sword Of Truth

 Spoiler warning.
 It's the staple of many fantasy novels to have little if any ambiguity in their heroes and villains.
 Terry Goodkind takes this further than most.
 It's to his credit that he has the villains not actually dress in black and call themselves things like "Dark Lord", etc., but on the other hand the main villain is named "Darken" Rahl, an evil ruler who bans fire and sacrifices children in dark rituals.
 His lieutenant is more subtle in demeanor, but also a serial child murderer/rapist.
 At the same time, the pseudo-socialist rhetoric the villains have seems completely out of place in the standard medieval European fantasy setting.
 If an author is going to write in this kind of world, it seems like the character's views should better reflect that.
-There are long torture sequences that seem quite gratuitous, along with a group of women torturers who all appear to be thinly based on dominatrices, which again seems very out of place and likely offensive to people who actually practice S&M. The main female protagonist is nearly raped in what shall become an unfortunate trend.
+There are long torture sequences that also seem quite gratuitous, along with a group of women torturers who all appear to be thinly based on dominatrices, which again seems very out of place and likely offensive to people who actually practice S&M. The main female protagonist is nearly raped in what shall become an unfortunate trend.
 The first book ends with something of a cliche reveal that Darken Rahl is the father of the hero, Richard Cypher.
-Our hero then has his step brother, who helped Darken Rahl, put to death for this on his say-so alone without trial, setting another trend-that of harsh and to my mind unheroic behavior.
+Our hero then has his step-brother, who helped Darken Rahl, put to death for this on his say-so alone without trial, setting another trend-that of harsh and to my mind very unheroic behavior.
 Stone of Tears, Blood of the Fold and Temple of the Winds were more forgettable to me.
 Stone reveals that Darken Rahl is in league with the series' Satan equivalent, making him even less subtle of a villain-this is quite an achievement.
 We are introduced to other Satanist analogues who like him are also totally, unambiguously evil.
 I question the intelligence of people who believe that the Satan analogue, who wants to destroy all life, would spare them if they helped him break free.
 Blood of the Fold has an order that tortures and kills any magic user they can find.
-The only magic user they are seen to catch escapes with ease, and made me wonder how they expected any success in their crusade.
+The only magic user they are seen to catch escapes with ease, and made me wonder how they ever expected any success in their crusade.
 Temple shows us that for some evil is in the blood, with Richard's half-brother.
 How nice.
-It ends on a bile-inducing torture sequence, and by then I'd had enough.
+It ends on a bile-inducing torture sequence, and I'd had enough.

 Wizard's First Rule: Good Ideas, Meh Writing, Crap Pacing